cole11smith33/cole11smith33/README.md

 ## Hi there 👋

+I am currently a Second Year Software Engineering student @ McMaster University.

+Currently, I'm in the process of creating a 1-1 word translator between English and Japanese.
+This webscrapper has been my passion project for the past 2 years, with the idea originally stemming from needing a tool to assist with my Japanese studies (which I have been learning for the past 5 years)
 <!--
 **cole11smith33/cole11smith33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.